0ut0flin3/Talk2GPT/README.md

 # VoiceGPT
-A Python script to use OpenAI's text-davinci-003 model using your own voice instead of text.
+A way to use OpenAI's GPT using your own voice instead of text.

 **--UPDATES:**